Light Play at Home

 I actually had my child with me who does not have any disabilities and he really wanted to stay and play with everything in that room.
 He was like “Oh man, Kevin is lucky, we don’t have that at my school!”
-All kids love to do light and sensory play, even if they don’t have special needs.
+All kids love to do light and sensory play, even if they don’t have disabilities.

 But just as that event was over, my friend Kelly (who is a teacher) posted some really cute photos of her kids in a box.
 She had a big box, and she poked lights into it and her kids were having a blast.
 That got me to thinking.
 Having a fun sensory and light play area doesn’t have to be expensive.
 While I’m extremely grateful for the new room at the school, any parent or teacher can give a child very similar experiences for a lot less money.